aiida-vasp/aiida-vasp/docs/source/howto/setup_potentials.md

   -h, --help                      Show this message and exit.

 Commands:
-  exportfamily          Export a POTCAR family into a compressed tar... listfamilies          List available families of VASP potcar files. migratefamilies       Migrate the type_string associated with the... upload-from-pymatgen  Upload a family of VASP potcar files from pymatgen uploadfamily          Upload a family of VASP potcar files.
+  exportfamily              Export a POTCAR family into a compressed tar... fix-inconsistent-symbols  Fix inconsistent families integrity                 Check the integrity of a POTCAR family listfamilies              List available families of VASP potcar files. listsymbols               List available symbols in a POTCAR family group. migratefamilies           Migrate the type_string associated with the... upload-from-pymatgen      Upload a family of VASP potcar files from... uploadfamily              Upload a family of VASP potcar files.
 ```

 ```